lei-zhang/COSN_webinar/README.md

  - Workflow of computational modeling (06 May 2020); recording can be found on [YouTube](https://youtu.be/w8UvTu8MTP4) or [bilibili](https://www.bilibili.com/video/BV1RK4y1b7ay/).
  - Journal Club on [fast RL (Barreto et al., 2020)](https://www.pnas.org/content/early/2020/08/13/1907370117) (25 Aug.
 2020).
  - Research grant application in the EU (14 Nov.
 2020); recording can be found on [YouTube](https://youtu.be/VA2SZDKDzwY) or [bilibili](https://www.bilibili.com/video/BV1eh411C7gx).
+ - Intro to Computational Psychiatry (25 Mar.
+2021).

 This repository includes the slides and the code demo (if any).